 This entity type assignment engine attempts to improve the quality of knowledge contained within the fact repository by assigning entity types to objects with unknown entity types.

-Entity models may be built for entities once, but are usually rebuilt over some time period.
+Entity models may be built for entities once, but are usually rebuilt over some time.

-Some entity types are binary in nature, as in an entity is of a certain type, or it is not.
+Some entity types are binary, as in an entity is of a certain type, or it is not.
 Fido might be a dog, but the alternative as a binary entity type is a “non-dog.”
 A multiclass entity is also possible, and a person might be two different entity types at the same time, such as Arnold Schwarzenegger being a business person and an actor simultaneously.

 The patent describes these assignments of entity types as either unsupervised or semi-supervised approaches.
 If the facts used to assign an entity type are weak or conflict in some way, an assignment might not be made.

-The patent provides more details and a number of additional examples.
+The patent provides more details and several additional examples.

 This patent is a couple of years old, and while it describes an automated way to assign an entity type, there are methods from places such as Schema.org where site owners could use markup to assign entity types, or places such as freebase.com where a person could assign one.